MovingtoMars/Passambler/README.md

 $ cd Passambler
 $ mvn install
 ```
-You will find the jar file and the REPL in the `target` directory.
+You will find the jar file in the `target` directory.

 Java 8 is required to build and run the language.